 Kakinotane, Rice Crackers, Were Born from Imperfect Oval Crackers

-With their hot and spicy taste, kakinotane (literally persimmon seed) rice crackers go well with beer.
-Recently, kakinotane coated in chocolate has also made its appearance.
-Even if coated in chocolate, the shape still remains unchanged.
+What is kakinotane?
+With their hot and spicy taste, kakinotane ("kaki" is persimmon in Japanese and "tane" is seed, so literally meaning persimmon seed) rice crackers go well with drink, especially beer.
+Recently, kakinotane coated in chocolate has also made its appearance and even more various flavors are invented from time to time.
+But even if various types are coming out on the market, the shape still remains unchanged.
 The shape is neither oval nor spindle-shaped.
 So what gave birth to this asymmetrical shape?

 In fact, the shape was formed by accident.